victorgarciaesgi/regle/docs/src/core-concepts/index.md

 Regle is a reactive object containing a bunch of computed properties and methods you can use freely depending on your need.

+You can find all the [available properties here](/core-concepts/validation-properties)

 ``` ts twoslash
 // @noErrors